Who we are

 Nicholas Adjei, Deputy Chief Inspector

-Nicholas Adjei is currently Deputy Chief Inspector.
+Nicholas Adjei is currently the Deputy Chief Inspector.
 Nick has more than twenty-five years’ experience in engineering and consultancy.
 In previous roles Nick has headed up planning, monitoring and evaluation at an international NGO focusing on sustainable community-based projects across the southern hemisphere.
 He has experience of delivering major flood risk management schemes at the Environment Agency, he has previously been Head of Climate Change and Water Quality at OFWAT, and most recently with that regulator has been focussing on environmental issues and asset resilience in the water industry.